khambsimp/monio/README.md

 and communicate it with precision.
 ## Coding Theory
 One of the great efficiencies in Computer Science is being able to say a lot with a little.
 That is not to just optimize processing, but to determine what and why information in particular should be processed in the first place.
 In a sense Computer Scientists analyze their framing of a problem in the same way they are adept at picking out to to use when working on a particular one.
 The Art of Programming is an exercise in Coding Theory.
 We aim to take information presented, and from it generate an equivalent representation.
 How that encoding is done is the Art.
+One way to express this concept of coding theory is the aliteration between the languages of logic, mathematics, programming languages, and science.
+In order to understand the language of information we look for patterns, to express those patterns in a scalable manner, we develop algorithms to express them, to document and argue with greater society we develop papers, which are in turn framed in an argumentative manner.
 ## Communication Theory
 Communication Theory includes methods or techniques to derive ways to encode language systems within one another.
 A great example is in terms of definifng integers, it is known that integers can essentially be encoded or written in terms of any other integer greater than intself.
 However, utilizing concepts of promes or of even and odd numbers it becomes more worthwhile to encode certain integers in terms of one another using mathematical properties of integers to decrease the amount of information or bits required to define the number itself.
 ## Category Theory